Contact Us Today (424) 372-3112

 Stolen Credit Cards – Penal Code 484e PC

-Penal Code 484e PC makes it a crime to sell or possess a stolen credit card or the information, such as account or PIN number.
+Penal Code 484e PC makes it a crime to sell or possess a stolen credit card or information, such as an account or PIN number.

-You don't have to actually use the stolen credit to be charged and convicted, rather simple possession of the contraband items is sufficient.
+You don't have to use the stolen credit to be charged and convicted; rather, simple possession of the contraband items is sufficient.

-PC 484e is a “wobbler” that can be filed as either a misdemeanor or felony crime as a grand theft (PC 487).
+PC 484e is a “wobbler” that can be filed as either a misdemeanor or felony crime, such as grand theft (PC 487).

 If convicted of a felony case of 484e, it's punishable by 16 months, 2 or 3 years in jail, and a fine up to $10,000.